pidgeon-pete/openfirex/core-rules.md

 In order to play a game of Open Fire you are going to need a few things:

 - The core rules found in this book.
-- A game module for the setting you want to play.
+- A Game Module for the setting you want to play.
 - The miniatures to represent your forces on the tabletop.
 - A space to represent your battlefield, a few square feet is enough for a small game.
 - Some terrain to fill your battlefield, even a few simple objects are enough to get started.
 - Some different coloured 12 sided dice.
 - A ruler marked in inches.

-The amount of time needed to play a game can vary depending on the size of game you choose to play: a small to medium game may take around an hour, with larger games taking 2 or more.
+- The amount of time needed to play a game can vary depending on the size of game you choose to play: a small to medium game may take around an hour, with larger games taking 2 or more.

 ### Game Modules